Wesley Snipes: Acting

-In 1997, he won the Best Actor Volpi Cup at the 54th Venice Film Festival for his performance in New Line Cinema's One Night Stand.
-In 1998, Snipes had his largest commercial success with Blade as the title character, which has grossed over $150 million worldwide.
-The film spawned a franchise.
+In 1997, Snipes won the Best Actor Volpi Cup at the 54th Venice Film Festival for his performance in New Line Cinema's One Night Stand.
+In 1998, Snipes had his largest commercial success with Blade, appearing in the title role, based on the Marvel Comics character of the same name.
+Blade has grossed over $150 million worldwide and the film spawned a franchise.
 He also received a star on the Hollywood Walk of Fame and an honorary doctorate in humanities and fine arts from his alma mater, SUNY/Purchase.
-In 2004, Snipes reprised his role in the third film, Blade: Trinity, which he also produced.
-In 2005, he sued New Line Cinema and David S. Goyer, the film's studio and director, respectively.
+In 2002, Snipes reprised his role in Blade II, and in 2004, starred in a third film, Blade: Trinity, both of which he also produced.
+In 2005, Snipes sued New Line Cinema and David S. Goyer, the film's studio and director, respectively.
 He claimed that the studio did not pay his full salary, that he was intentionally cut out of casting decisions, and that his character's screen time was reduced in favor of co-stars Ryan Reynolds and Jessica Biel.
 The suit was later settled, but no details were released.
-Snipes later discussed reprising the role of Blade in the Marvel Cinematic Universe, but was replaced by Mahershala Ali.
-Trinity was his last theatrical release in the U.S. until 2010.

-He later appeared in The Contractor, filmed in Bulgaria and the UK, Gallowwalkers, released in 2012, and Game of Death.
+Snipes later appeared in The Contractor (2007), filmed in Bulgaria and the UK, Game of Death (2010), and Gallowwalkers (2012).
 Snipes was originally slated to play one of the four leads in Spike Lee's 2008 war film Miracle at St. Anna but had to leave the film due to tax problems; his role eventually went to Derek Luke.

-Snipes made a comeback performance in Brooklyn's Finest as Casanova "Caz" Phillips, a supporting character, it was his first theatrical release film since 2004.
+Snipes made a comeback performance in Brooklyn's Finest (2009) as Casanova "Caz" Phillips, a supporting character; it was his first theatrical release film since 2004.
 He also had to turn down the part of Hale Caesar in The Expendables because he was not allowed to leave the United States without the court's approval.
 In 2014, he appeared in the sequel The Expendables 3.
-His comedic role-playing D'Urville Martin in Dolemite Is My Name has earned him positive reviews and a number of award nominations.
+His comedic role playing D'Urville Martin in Dolemite Is My Name earned him positive reviews and a number of award nominations.

+In 2024, Snipes reprised his role as Blade after twenty years in the Marvel Studios film Deadpool & Wolverine, which integrated the character in the Marvel Cinematic Universe and reunited him with former Blade: Trinity co-star Ryan Reynolds.
+Reynolds texted Snipes about joining the film and he had to keep his appearance a secret from his family; his surprise reappearance in the film led to positive reactions from audiences.
+Following the film's release, Snipes received two Guinness World Records for the longest career as a live-action Marvel character, beating out Deadpool & Wolverine co-star Hugh Jackman as Wolverine, as well as for the longest gap between character appearances in Marvel films.